raspberrypilearning/h1-starter-cc/en/step_1.md

 You can watch the animation as a group or on your own.

 Click the image below to play the animation.
-Remember, when you have finished watching the animation, click on the 'go back' arrow on your browser window to come back to this Starter activity.
+Remember, when you have finished watching the animation, click on the 'go back' arrow in your browser window to come back to this Starter activity.

 Tick off the activity once you have completed it: